geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 - Trial deck contains tasks that the player can accomplish to then alter the favored signs or recieve another benefit
 - Hovels can be place from a collective pool at the cost of two coins
 - Your henchmen can be placed for the cost on your playmat, modified by actors or the state of the favors
-- At the start of an act, you can favor based on each alderman, coin or food based on each trade workshop and influence or actions from each actor
+- At the start of an act, you gain favor based on each alderman, coin or food based on each trade workshop and influence or actions from each actor
 - Every card has some sigils on it which can be used to build power for a cabal
 - Actor types?
 	- Butcher +2 food